serverdensity/sd-agent-plugins/OpenManage/readme.md

 `12` - Non-RAID
 `13` - Unknown
 `14` - Ready
-`15 - Disk state could not be determined
+`15 - Disk state could not be determined - The disk state could not be determined by the plugin as it does not match one of the above states.